Chapter 336 — Title

 Duty to Report

-The filing office must report to the governor and legislature on the operation of the filing system.
+The secretary of state must report annually, on or before January 1, to the Minnesota legislature on the operation of …

 336.9-527